 Project Rescues Wetlands from Sea Level Rise

-The restoration also expands otter habitat and safeguards a super-efficient “blue carbon” source, with help from the Elkhorn Slough Research Reserve.
+The Takeaway: The restoration also expands otter habitat and safeguards a super-efficient “blue carbon” source, with help from the Elkhorn Slough Research Reserve.

 California’s Elkhorn Slough, located 100 miles south of San Francisco Bay, features the state’s most extensive saltmarsh south of the Bay Area—but without restoration, this resource will “drown” within 50 years because of sea level rise.
 A 66-acre project has restored rare saltmarsh habitat and native plants while buffering marsh areas against future sea level rise.
 The Elkhorn Slough National Estuarine Research Reserve guided the project with input from 100-plus partners, scientists, regulators, and community members.